keqing77/keqing77.github.io/README.md

-# Website
+# Blog

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website use for my person blog to record note , link and etc...

 ### Installation

 ```
-$ yarn
+$ pnpm i
 ```

 ### Local Development

 ```
-$ yarn start
+$ pnpm start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.